 This course is for the wine novice to understand the genesis of wine from the vineyard, through the winery, to its consumption with an introduction to the professional themes as seen through the lens of the hospitality industry.
+This course includes preparation for WSET.
 The course charts the historical progression of vineyard development in Europe from its roots in Ancient Greece to the present, comparing the evolution of the resulting two major wine classification systems of Germany and France and leading to the creation of the wine industry in North America.
 Students will study taste, service, cellar management, and food and wine pairing.
 This course is open to students of all ages; however, only students who are 18 years of age or over will be permitted to taste.
-This course will also cover the WSET (Wine & Spirit Education Trust) course and certification preparation.
 (Prerequisite: None)